Daughtry (band): 2016–2018: Cage to Rattle

-2019–present: The Masked Singer, label change, and Dearly Beloved
+2019–2023: The Masked Singer, departure from RCA, and Dearly Beloved

 In September 2019, Daughtry and RCA, their record label since 2006, decided to split ways.
 The split was due to contract fulfillment, wanting to part ways.
 On the spilt Daughtry said, "We've always been a rock band.
 And when you're dealing with a major label, there's always that pressure of needing to turn in hits and needing to cater to a certain format, and I didn't want to do that anymore."

 On November 20, 2019, Chris Daughtry revealed via his Instagram that Daughtry had started to record their sixth studio album and had teamed up with producer Scott Stevens.

 On December 18, 2019, Chris Daughtry was revealed to be the "Rottweiler" in the second season of The Masked Singer.
 He performed "Alive" by Sia on the finale, and it was released as a single by the band.

 On August 10, 2020, Daughtry announced that while they are working on a new album, the COVID-19 pandemic halted the band's recording process.
 It was also rumored Daughtry has signed with Warner Music Group.
 It was later revealed that while Daughtry is now independent, their distribution falls under Warner Music.

 On August 13, 2020, Daughtry released their single "World on Fire."
-On March 18, 2021, they released a new single titled "Heavy Is the Crown."
+On March 18, 2021, they released the single "Heavy Is the Crown."
 On May 28, the band released a cover version of the band Temple of the Dog's song "Hunger Strike" featuring Lajon Witherspoon.

 The band's sixth studio album, Dearly Beloved, was released on September 17, 2021.
-Music Historian's Jarred & Jordon Boyko, which were both in studio with Daughtry during recording, stated in their most recent publication of LGBTQ North Carolina that they expect Daughtry's sixth album will “unite the citizens of North & South Carolina with its beautiful melodies yet hardcore harmonies” & that they would be renewing their wedding vows in Vegas very shortly.
-Along with the announcement of the album the band released the song, "Lioness".
+Along with the announcement of the album, the band released the single "Lioness".

-On January 16, 2022, Josh Paul announced in a Instagram post that he was leaving the band once again.
+On January 16, 2022, Josh Paul announced in an Instagram post that he was leaving the band once again.

 On January 5, 2023, the band released a cover of Journey's 1983 hit "Separate Ways (Worlds Apart)", featuring guest vocals from Halestorm frontwoman Lzzy Hale.

-Band name

-Daughtry is often mistakenly believed to be Chris Daughtry's solo project.
-However, in a manner similar to Bon Jovi, Dio, Dokken and Van Halen, Daughtry is a band, taking Chris Daughtry's surname as their moniker.
-In an interview, Daughtry explained, "We could've come out with a really obscure name, but coming from the TV show and having name recognition, it was easier just to go with my last name."
-He also joked, "Steel Dragon would have been great."
+On June 10, 2023, Brandon Maclin announced via Instagram that he was leaving the band.
+Jeremy Schaffer was confirmed as the band's new drummer on June 22.

+2023–present: Label change and Shock to the System

+In August 2023, Big Machine Records announced that they had signed the band.
+They released the single, "Artificial", on August 11.
+On February 9, 2024, "Artificial" reached number one on Billboards Mainstream Rock Airplay chart.

+The band released the single, "Pieces", on March 22, 2024.
+Daughtry announced in June that their next album would be released in two parts, with the first part being released in September.
+The single, "Nervous", was released on June 28.
+On August 9, 2024, the band released the single, "The Reckoning".
+They also announced that their EP, Shock to the System (Part One), would be released on September 27, 2024.
+Shock to the System (Part Two) was released on September 12, 2025.